IvoSusac/racjez-projekt/README.md

  4. Run python contextgame.py

 run plots.ipynb:
-1. Make sure you have requirements in requirements.txt and the model installed
+1. Make sure you have requirements in requirements.txt and the model installed (do steps 1. - 3. from the previous instructions)
 2. Run the code cell and enter the input words separated by a comma and POS tagged with an underscore, e.g. ball_NOUN, time_NOUN, house_NOUN
 3. Run every other code cell and explore the graphs!